 10 Best New Cars to Lease in Virginia

 Are you looking for the best new cars to lease in Franklin?
 Virginia has some of the most competitive car leasing deals around, so you'll be sure to find a great value on whatever type of vehicle you're looking for.
 To help make your search easier, we've compiled a list of 10 of the hottest new cars being leased in Virginia right now.
 Whether you're looking for an SUV, sedan, or truck, there's something here for everyone.

 - Honda CR-V: The Honda CR-V is one of the most popular SUVs in Virginia and for good reason.
 It offers plenty of cargo space, comfortable seating, and plenty of tech features that make it perfect for any Virginia driver.

-- Ford F-150: Virginia drivers who need a reliable truck should check out the Ford F-150.
+- Ford F-150: Franklin drivers who need a reliable truck should check out the Ford F-150.
 It offers an impressive towing capacity, plenty of power under the hood, and optional four-wheel drive for extra off-roading capabilities.

 - Toyota Corolla: The Toyota Corolla is one of Virginia's top-selling sedans and it's easy to see why.
 It offers great fuel economy, a comfortable interior, and plenty of tech features that make it perfect for long drives around Virginia.

 - Chevrolet Equinox: If you're looking for an SUV with all the bells and whistles, then you should consider the Chevrolet Equinox.
 It offers spacious seating for up to five people, plenty of cargo space, and optional all-wheel drive.

 - Hyundai Sonata: Franklin drivers who are looking for a reliable sedan should check out the Hyundai Sonata.
 It offers great fuel economy, a comfortable interior, and plenty of tech features that make it perfect for Virginia roads.